A Passionate Pursuit into the World of Winemaking in the Languedoc

 Discover Wines of Château Mansenoble

 The vineyards of Château Mansenoble are in the Corbières appellation.
-They cultivate 20 hectares of vineyards and export around 70 per cent of their production.
-Currently they produce only red wines.
+They cultivate 23 hectares of vineyards and export around 70 per cent of their production.
+Currently, they produce only red wines.
 They grow Grenache Noir, Carignan, Mourvèdre, and Syrah grapes.
 They also grow Cabernet Sauvignon and Merlot on 6.5 hectares.
 Each type is processed separately in stainless steel tanks before blending.
 In 2019, for the first time in the history of the Chateau, white grape varieties were planted: VERMENTINO and BOURBOULENC.